KUDOS Children's Theatre Company | kudos@kudosct.com

 This sense of connection became an important part of the KUDOS experience and shaped the organization’s culture throughout its 21-year history.

-As Co-Founder & Artistic Director, Sarah guided the artistic development and production leadership of KUDOS Children’s Theatre Company for over two decades.
+As Co-Founder & Executive Artistic Director, Sarah guided the artistic development and production leadership of KUDOS Children’s Theatre Company for over two decades.

 Copyright © 2003 KUDOS Children's Theatre Company - All Rights Reserved.